 - Fill up your tires with the recommended amount of pressure.
 If your car is below the required level by 3 PSI (pounds per square inch), you lose 1% of your gas mileage.
 Given that the majority of car tires tend to be 5-10 PSI below the recommended level, you stand to save up to 4% of your gas mileage.

-- Do NOT use premium gasoline.
+- Do no use premium gasoline unless your car requires it.
 While many people take pride in using gasoline of a higher grade than is needed for their car, it's an unnecessary expenditure.
 On average, premium gas costs 20-40 cents extra per gallon as compared to regular unleaded.
 By filling up with regular, you save up to $250 a year, or $5 weekly.

 - Walk to work.
 If your house is close to your place of work, try walking.
 This way, you save money and get exercise.
 AAA states that the amount of money that an average American spends on commuting is $4000 per year.
 Assume that you walk to work and invest the money that you would otherwise spend on gas: at 4% per year interest rate, you will have accumulated $535,519.01 by the end of your 40-year career.